FelipeFloresWeb/kleveracademy/README.md

  py .\manage.py migrate kleverApp
  ```

- 6. Rode o servidor
+ 6. Start the server
  ```sh
  py .\manage.py runserver
  ```

+# ❗❗❗ Attention ❗❗❗
-### If you have docker installed just run the commands inside 'commands.txt
+###  If you have docker installed just run the commands inside 'commands.txt' 🙂👍

 <p align="right">(<a href="#top">back to top</a>)</p>